School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 • School year: from the beginning of September to the end of June

-• Semester: from the beginning of September to the end of January or from the beginning of February to the end of June
+• School semester: from the beginning of September to the end of January or from the beginning of February to the end of June

 Prices 2025-2026